web3/web3.js/docs/web3-core-subscriptions.rst

 Core Subscriptions Module
 =========================

-The Core Subscriptions Module does provide all the subscriptions classes for extending from them and the ``SubscriptionsFactory`` class for simply executing them.
+The ``Core Subscriptions Module`` does provide all the subscriptions classes to extend and execute them.

 .. _web3-module-abstract-subscription: